 While many states are currently legalizing the use of marijuana, both medicinally and in some cases recreationally, it is still considered illegal under federal law.
 Its use is not permitted for transportation workers, including truck drivers.
 The following is an overview as to why the use of this drug may lead to a higher likelihood of a truck accident:

-- Studies have shown that marijuana use among truck drivers can cause slower reaction time when braking is needed.
+- Studies have shown that marijuana use among truck drivers can cause slower reaction time when braking is needed, resulting in a tragic truck accident.

 - Canadian researchers report that smoking marijuana within three hours of driving nearly doubles the risk of a traffic accident.